 - 2. Select the SSID to which this MAC filter rule should apply. - 3.
 In the MAC Restrict Mode field, select whether to apply MAC filtering.
-Options are: - Disabled: MAC filtering is off. - Allow: Access for the specified MAC address is permitted.
-You must add at least one MAC address. - Deny: Access for the specified MAC address is rejected. - 4.
+Options are: - Disabled: MAC filtering is off. - Allow: Access for the specified MAC address is permitted. - Deny: Access for the specified MAC address is rejected. - 4.
 To add a MAC address to the filter list: - a.
 Click Add.
 The following page appears.

 - b.
-Enter the MAC address.

-- Click Apply/Save.

-You are returned to the main MAC filtering page.
+Enter the MAC Address that you want to add. - Click Apply/Save.
+You are returned to the Wireless -- MAC Filter page.